EdOverflow/can-i-take-over-xyz/README.md

 Please be advised that this depends on what bug bounty program you are targeting.
 When in doubt, please refer to the bug bounty program's security policy and/or request clarifications from the team behind the program.

+## How to use this project

+I recommend searching for the name of the service you are targeting in the issues tab.
+That way you can see the on-going discussion and more detailed steps on how to claim the subdomain you are after.

 ## How to contribute

 You can submit new services here: https://github.com/EdOverflow/can-i-take-over-xyz/issues/new?template=new-entry.md.